 MIAA member schools are responsible for the treatment of all visitors and officials attending games conducted by the MIAA member school.
 Penalties may be imposed by the executive director after conferring with the executive committee upon a MIAA member school which fails to provide reasonable protection for officials and visitors at home games.
 The nature and extent of any failure to provide protection shall be a guide in determining any penalty imposed.
 Previous violations shall be a contributing factor in determining the degree of penalty.

-Any penalties imposed by the executive director/executive committee in regards to discretionary disqualification (General Regulation #16), Sportsmanship (General Regulation #12), Crowd Control (General Regulation #30), that are themselves non-appealable, may be appealed to the Board of Governors as per Article Four, Section Six – Appeals and/or Article Ten, Section 2 – Membership Sanctions of the Constitution.
+Any penalties imposed by the executive director/executive committee in regards to discretionary disqualification (General Regulation #16), Sportsmanship (General Regulation #12), Crowd Control (General Regulation #31), that are themselves non-appealable, may be appealed to the Board of Governors as per Article Four, Section Six – Appeals and/or Article Ten, Section 2 – Membership Sanctions of the Constitution.